Nullable value types (C# Programming Guide)

-Nullable types are instances of the System.Nullable<T> struct.
-Nullable types can represent all the values of an underlying type
+Nullable value types are instances of the System.Nullable<T> structure.
+Nullable value types can represent all the values of an underlying type

 T, and an additional null value.
 The underlying type

 T can be any non-nullable value type.

 T cannot be a reference type.

 C# 8.0 introduces the nullable reference types feature.
 For more information, see Nullable reference types.
 The nullable value types are available starting with C# 2.

 You use a nullable value type when you need to represent the undefined value of an underlying type.
 A Boolean variable can have only two values:

 false.
 There is no "undefined" value.
 In many programming applications, most notably database interactions, a variable value can be undefined or missing.
 For example, a field in a database may contain the values true or false, or it may contain no value at all.
 You use a